H. Bentley Glass: Career

 Born in China to missionary parents, he attended college at Baylor University in Texas.
 He then furthered his education at the University of Texas, where he received his Ph.D. degree under the mentorship of geneticist Hermann Joseph Muller.
-His first major academic appointment was at Johns Hopkins University, at which time he was also a regular columnist for the Baltimore Evening Sun newspaper.
+His first major academic appointment was at Johns Hopkins University, where he was also a regular columnist for the Baltimore Evening Sun newspaper.
 He taught at Stephens College in Columbia, Missouri and at Goucher College in Maryland before joining the faculty at Johns Hopkins.

 Glass was a frequent attendee of the Cold Spring Harbor Laboratory Symposia.
 In 1965, Glass became the first academic vice-president and professor of biological sciences at the State University of New York at Stony Brook.
-Glass was a critic of creationism.
 He was an honorary member of the National Association of Biology Teachers.
 He was elected to the American Academy of Arts & Sciences and the United States National Academy of Sciences in 1959, and to the American Philosophical Society in 1963.
+Glass was a critic of creationism.

 Glass's scientific papers were donated to and are available at the American Philosophical Society.